chadgevans/HIV_Survival_Analysis/HIV_Survival_Analysis.md

 Exploratory Analysis
 --------------------

-Let's plot the time in study (along with censor status) and plot that against each participants age.
+Let's plot the time in study (along with censor status) and plot that against each participant's age.
 I also fit a superimposed exponential function--one option to describe these relatinoships.

 ``` r
 mod <- survreg( Surv(time, censor) ~ age, dist="exponential")